2021 e-commerce trends reflect a society that's forever changed. Brands must focus on DTC, mobile, social as a search tool, and data.

 The 2020 post went live January 21, 2020 – please note the purchase date of possibly the most shameful item I’ve ever paid for:

-My husband and I made a pact that we’d forget this existed – a pandemic with two adults working from home, two teens going to school from home, and a bag of sugar doesn’t equate to being the best of humans; rather it equates to the opposite.
+A pandemic with adults working from home, teens going to school from home, and a bag of sugar doesn’t equate to being the best of humans; rather it equates to the opposite.

-Lucky Charms Purchase-That-Must-Not-Be-Named was nothing compared to the day my hubby asked me if I was on mute while on a call… so I could explain the “forest from the internet” that appeared to be on our porch.
+Lucky Charms Purchase-That-Must-Not-Be-Named was nothing compared to the day I was asked to explain the “forest from the internet” that appeared to be on our porch.
 In my defense, our Internet Forest ™ looks amazing:

 With the lights out, it’s more dangerous: On average, Gen X was the generation that spent the most while drunk shopping